gatsbyjs/gatsby/docs/docs/styled-components.md

 ## Creating Global Styles

-Normally, styled components are created for a single CSS class that is isolated from other components.
-In some cases, it’s helpful (and cleaner!) to create a global style so more than one component can have access to the same styles.
-In a way, you can create a base stylesheet.
+Styled-components are primarily used for a single CSS class that is isolated from other components.
+In some cases, you want to override global styling — for example, the default margins of your `body` element.
+Styled-components has your back.
+You can use the `createGlobalStyle` to accomplish this.
+We advise using `createGlobalStyle` in Layout components, which are shared over multiple pages rather than using it on a single page.

-A global style can be created by using `createGlobalStyle` and can be added to files like `container.js` or `index.js`.

 The example below shows how to create a `GlobalStyle` (which is a StyledComponent) for the color purple by importing `createGlobalStyle` from `styled-components`.